Metro Vancouver and the Lower Mainland offer some amazing golfing opportunities, including some of the best golf courses in the world.

 Kings Links by the Sea Golf Course

-- This unique course is set beside Boundary Bay water and resembles the style of Scottish links courses.
+Located at 3388 72nd Street in Delta, this unique course is set beside Boundary Bay water and resembles the style of Scottish links courses.
 The fairways are inviting with fewer trees than most, but the tall grass in some areas still presents challenges.
+The course is a par 72 that measures 6865 yards from the furthest tees.
+Kings Links is not a fully private course, as public tee times are often available.

 Mayfair Lakes Golf & Country Club